 We now have two operating proton colliders.
-These are the $Sp\bar{p}S$ at CERN which runs at a center-of-mass energy of 0.6 TeV and the Tevatron Collider at Fermilab running at a center-of-mass energy of two TeV.
-Both machines run in the luminosity range of $1 - 2 \times 10^{30}$ cm-2s-1.
-The next generation of machines will be titanic engineering tasks involving large extrapolation of a basically known technology.
-The machines will be hard to use, because of the complexity of the final states, causing a great challenge to the experimenters to design detectors and computer algorithms to extract what we hope is the simplicity hiding in this complexity.
+These are the Sp \bar{p} S at CERN which runs at a centre-of-mass energy of 0.6 TeV, and the Tevatron collider at Fermilab running at a centre-of-mass energy of 2 TeV.
+Both machines run in the luminosity range of $1-2 \times 10^{30}$ cm-2 s-1.
+The next generation of machines will be titanic engineering tasks, involving large extrapolation of a basically known technology.
+The machines will be difficult to use, because of the complexity of the final states, causing a great challenge to the experimenters to design detectors and computer algorithms to extract what we hope is the simplicity hiding in this complexity.
 We all know the problem.
 The proton is a composite particle, and what really interests us is the hard collisions of the constituents of the proton.
-While the cross section for proton-proton collisions is large, the cross section for hard proton-proton collisions is small, and there is a great deal of debris in the final state accompanying the particles of interest.
-The experimenters problems are illustrated in Fig. 1 which is a Monte Carlo simulation of a two-jet event at 40 TeV in the center-of-mass.
+While the cross-section for proton-proton collisions is large, the cross-section for hard proton-proton collisions is small, and there is a great deal of debris in the final state accompanying the particles of interest.

 Three new proton colliders are in various stages of the design and approval process.
-These are the UNK Collider at Serpukhov in the USSR which is an extension to the three TeV proton synchrotron now under construction at Serpukhov; the LHC which might be added to the LEP tunnel at CERN; and the SSC, the largest of them all to be built and at an as yet undetermined site in the U.S. We can compare the capabilities of these three possible new facilities and the two existing proton colliders in terms of a somewhat fuzzy and process dependent concept called "mass reach."
-This notion combines the given facility's energy and
+These are the UNK collider at Serpukhov in the USSR, which is an extension to the 3 TeV proton synchrotron now under construction at Serpukhov; the LHC which might be added to the LEP tunnel at CERN; and the SSC, the largest of them all, to be built and at an as yet undetermined site in the US.
+We can compare the capabilities of these three possible new facilities and the two existing proton colliders in terms of a somewhat fuzzy and process-dependent concept called "mass reach".
+This notion combines the given facility's energy and luminosity with theoretical estimates of cross-sections and backgrounds to give the maximum mass one might both be able to produce and detect at a